9611 SE 36th Street

 Where can I find a list of the I-90 Access Alternatives that were studied?

 The November 2016 version of that document is in the document archive.
-This explores the various ways that Island drivers could access and use I-90, with and without westbound SOV on-ramp access at Island Crest Way.
+This explored the various ways that Island drivers might access and use I-90 in the future, with and without westbound SOV on-ramp access at Island Crest Way.
+None of the proposed alternatives are currently implemented place.

 NEGOTIATIONS & PERMITS